foxmk/scalatest-workshop/README.md

  to share test fixtures, make checks and assertions, property checks and creating your our pieces of test DSL.

+ ### Contents:
+ - Quick start
  - Fixtures
- - matching pattern
- - advanced matching
- - `OptionValues`, `TryValues`, `EitherValues`
- - Custom matchers
+ - Assertions and matchers
- - poroerty checks — why
- - property checks how
+ - Property checks
- - custom generators
- - Selenium DSL
+ - Selenium DSL (?)
- - Custom words
+ - Custom DSL
+ - Other goodies